 By establishing high expectations for your students and making classroom learning the primary focus of your lessons, you will be better able to deal with small disturbances and keep your students on track.

-Reflect back and determine what you have achieved in your classroom?
+Reflect and determine what you have achieved in your classroom?
 Classroom management accomplishments are an integral part of writing your teacher resume.
 If you are thinking of a job search, really think about the environment you created for the students and the impact on learning.